 - Limited security resources: Organisations with limited security resources rely on CSPM solutions that automate identifying and remedying security risks and compliance violations, reducing the manual effort required to maintain a secure and compliant cloud environment.

 Regulated businesses need to follow industry rules and meet compliance standards.
 That means they must choose a cloud solution that adheres to such guidelines.
 Not doing so can lead to hefty fines or violations.

 Off-boarding IT resources to a cloud infrastructure can be done in a compliant manner.
 Doing so requires proper configuration.
 Beyond that, the cloud platform must integrate with the proper identity management, data security, auditing, and monitoring tools.
 This may be challenging for IT and security teams unfamiliar with how cloud hosts work.

 At the very core of compliance and data security is identity management.
 This staple is critical to giving users the necessary access to do their jobs without putting data at risk.
-Beyond managing access, the organization must audit and monitor data activity, a requirement of every modern compliance standard.
-Most cloud providers have tools that integrate directly with the identity management controls organizations already use.
+Beyond managing access, the organisation must audit and monitor data activity, a requirement of every modern compliance standard.
+Most cloud providers have tools that integrate directly with the identity management controls organisations already use.

 Audit controls can reveal who requested access.
 But watching what those users do is also a part of compliance.
 Monitoring tools can spot risky access requests that are often signs of network and account compromise.
 They can also notify administrators that access controls are poorly configured.

 Most cloud providers say that their offerings are compliant.
 But it’s the organisation’s responsibility to ensure this is the case before they transfer data.
 Many IT requirements imposed by compliance regulations involve CSPM strategies to protect data and monitor for compromise.